tt-isv-org/scc/article-intro/README.md

 oc adm policy add-role-to-user my-custom-role -z my-custom-service-account -n scc-test-project
 ```

-To see the new association, use the command:
+To see the new role binding, use the command:

 ```bash
 $ oc describe rolebinding.rbac -n scc-test-project